Weymouth Harbour Tramway: 21st century

-In January 2009 it was reported that Weymouth and Portland Borough Council wished to remove the tramway, and that Network Rail had confirmed it had no wish for its retention.
+In January 2009 it was reported that Weymouth and Portland Borough Council wished to remove the tramway, and that Network Rail had confirmed it had little wish for its retention.
 In February 2009, the council agreed to purchase the line from Network Rail for £50,000, prior to a final decision on its future.
 However, it was reported in July 2014 that the sale of the line never went through and a campaign started to reopen the tram route claiming it would help with tourism and reduce car usage in the town.
 In August 2015 a report appeared in the Dorset Echo saying that a petition online had been set up to reopen the line.
-In February 2016 the council bid for the tramway to be put into a permanent out-of-use status, however Network Rail never made this change.
+In February 2016 the council bid for the tramway to be put into a permanent out-of-use status.
+The Office of Road and Rail agreed to the permanent closure in 2017.

 In January 2019, the Campaign for Better Transport released a report identifying the line was listed as priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).

 In February 2020, the Department for Transport provided funding to facilitate the removal of the track.
 Removal of the tracks through the town began on 5 October 2020.